liamvictor/gsc-exporter/README.md

 *   `<site_url>`: (Required) The full URL of the site property (e.g., `https://www.example.com`) or a domain property (e.g., `sc-domain:example.com`).

 ### Date Range Options
 You can specify a date range using one of the following options.
-If no option is provided, the script will default to the last 3 months.
+If no option is provided, the script will default to the last calendar month.

+*   `--start-date <YYYY-MM-DD> --end-date <YYYY-MM-DD>`: Specify a custom date range.
 *   `--last-24-hours`: Use the last 24 hours for the report.
 *   `--last-7-days`: Use the last 7 days for the report.
+*   `--last-28-days`: Use the last 28 days for the report.
+*   `--last-month`: Use the last calendar month for the report.
+*   `--last-quarter`: Use the last 3 months for the report.
-*   `--last-3-months`: (Default) Use the last 3 months for the report.
+*   `--last-3-months`: Use the last 3 months for the report.
 *   `--last-6-months`: Use the last 6 months for the report.
 *   `--last-12-months`: Use the last 12 months for the report.
 *   `--last-16-months`: Use the last 16 months for the report (the maximum allowed by the API).